Kruiser8/Kruiz-Control/js/Documentation.md

 <table>
 <tr>
-<td>Example Usage: Sends all global variable names and values to an example API</td>
+<td>Sends all global variable names and values to an example API</td>
 </tr>
 <tr>
 <td>